Don't feel discouraged or alone if your children happen to bring home some unwanted visitors.

-I will now pass on our family's natural solutions for getting rid of lice, because I wouldn't want any other family to feel they have no choice but to use chemicals on their children's heads.
+I want to pass on those remedies because I don't want anyone else to feel they have no choice but to use chemicals on their children's heads.

 Natural Solution #1: Tea Tree Oil